Cynthia Muller is the director, mission investments at the W.K. Kellogg Foundation based out of Battle Creek, Mich.

-She is part of the Mission Driven Investments team at the foundation.
+She is the Director of the Mission Driven Investments team at the foundation.
 In this role, she is responsible for developing and managing strategic impact investment activities that address systemic barriers that create vulnerable conditions for historically marginalized communities and children.
 Her work includes sourcing and deploying market rate investments to increase social change impact; ongoing analysis of solutions and trends; developing relationships within the field; fostering alliances with community, corporate, government and philanthropic partners; and supporting the overall direction and implementation of the W.K.
 Kellogg Foundation’s strategic framework.

 Prior to joining the foundation, Muller developed and managed Arabella Advisors impact investing practice where she helped foundations and individuals understand the field of impact investing; develop strategies and structure investments to accomplish their social and environmental goals.
 During her tenure she oversaw deal sourcing and structuring of investments in health, education, microfinance, housing, and green technology—both domestically and internationally.
 Muller also led several evaluations of impact investment portfolios, and she regularly presented and blogged about trends and practices within the field.

 Muller previously led strategic initiatives at Capital Impact Partners, where she developed and managed impact investments and worked on nationally focused investment funds and initiatives targeting health, food, education, energy efficiency, and economic development.
 Cynthia serves on the boards of Groundswell and Enterprise Community Loan Fund.